benjaminselfridge/model-checking/doc/ModelChecking1.md

 we’ll look at nondeterministic transition systems which will return different runs with different random generators.

-The following functions will be useful to have:
+The following functions will be useful:

 ``` haskell
 singletonPath :: s -> Path s action